 Stopping Heroin Abuse in Its Tracks

-When heroin abuse begins, professional intervention is the only certain way to stop it before it destroys a life.
+When heroin abuse begins, professional intervention is the only certain way to stop it before it destroys your life.
 With treatment, many addicts are able to make full recoveries and go on to lead healthy, positive lives.